otthtml/nlw-impulse/README.md

 ## How to deploy

-web is automatically deployed whenever the 'i-hate-solid' branch receives a commit.
+Both web and server are automatically deployed whenever the 'i-hate-solid' branch receives a commit.

-server must be built using 'npx tsc'.

 ## Important notes about solid
 1. SubmitFeedbackUseCase uses a generic FeedbackRepository in order to create the feedbacks.